Indiana's Brand Of Medicaid Drops 25,000 People For Failure To Pay Premiums

 Mirroring national trends following implementation of the health law, Indiana's uninsured rate has dropped from 14 percent in 2013 to 8 percent last year.

 Now, advocates for the poor worry that the Trump administration is poised to grant Indiana a long-term extension of the Healthy Indiana expansion — and add a requirement that nondisabled adults work or volunteer 20 hours a week.
-The state also seeks federal permission to lock out — regardless of income level —any adults who fail to renew their coverage in a timely manner.
+The state also seeks federal permission to lock out — regardless of income level — any adults who fail to renew their coverage in a timely manner.

 Those changes would "be a big step backwards," says Joan Alker, executive director of the Georgetown University Center for Children and Families.